 Survival pension from the general scheme (Pension de survie du régime général).
 A compulsory social insurance scheme financed by contributions with a participation of the State budget for the active population (employees and self-employed) with benefits depending on the pension (flat-rate and earnings-related) of the deceased person.
 The pension comprises two parts: a flat-rate part depending on the number of insurance years of 1/40 per year (max.
 40) and an income- (and contributions-) related part.
 The flat-rate pension part (majorations forfaitaires) and the special flat-rate supplements (majorations forfaitaires spéciales) equal the total to which the insured has or would have been entitled.
-The income-related pension part (majorations proportionnelles) and the special income-related supplements (majorations proportionnelles spéciales) equal $\frac{3}{4}$ of the benefit to which the insured has or would have been entitled.
-There is an allowance at the end of the year (allocation de fin d'année) of $\frac{6}{10}$ of $\frac{6$
+The income-related pension part (majorations proportionnelles) and the special income-related supplements (majorations proportionnelles) and the special income-related supplements (majorations proportionnelles) equal 3/4 of the benefit to which the insured has or would have been entitled.
+There is an allowance at the end of the year (allocation de fin d'année) of €734.28/year (in the case of a complete career of 40 years; otherwise proportional reduction).
+The pension is subject to taxation and to social contributions for health care and long-term care.

 Invalidity pension from the general scheme (Pension d'invalidité du régime général).
 A compulsory social insurance scheme financed by contributions with a participation of the State budget for the active population (employees and self-employed) with benefits depending on the duration of the affiliation (flat-rate) and on contributions (earnings-related).
 The pension comprises two parts: a flat-rate part depending on the number of insurance years of 1/40 per year (max.
-40) and an income- (and contributions-) related part.
-The flat-rate pension part (majorations forfaitaires) is set to €458.05 per month for 40 years' insurance (in 2015); income-related pension part (majorations proportionnelles) is set to 1.832% of total wage taken into account.
-For invalidity before age of 55, special flat-rate supplements (majorations forfaitaires spéciales) of 1/40 for each year between commencement of entitlement to pension and age 65 (max.
-40 years) are applied as well as special income-related supplements (majorations proportionnelles spéciales) for years remaining from commencement of entitlement until age 55.
-The rate of the supplement is 1.832% of average salary gained between age 25 and the year of cessation.
+40) and an income- (and contributions-) related part: flat-rate pension part (majorations forfaitaires): 453.11 per month for 40 years' insurance; income-related pension part (majorations proportionnelles): 1.838% of total wage taken into account.
+For invalidity before age of 55: special flat-rate supplements (majorations forfaitaires spéciales) of 1/40 for each year between commencement of entitlement to pension and age 65 (max.
+40 years) and special income-related supplements (majorations proportionnelles) for years remaining from commencement of entitlement until age 55.
+The rate of the supplement is 1.838% of average salary gained between age 25 and the year of cessation.
 The pension is subject to taxation and to social contributions for health care and long-term care.